lemire/talks/2017/sparksummit/fastindexes.md

 ## What helps us...

 - All modern processors have fast population-count functions (``popcnt``) to count the number of 1s in a word.
-Available from Java!
 - Cheap to keep track of the number of values stored in a bitset!
 - Choice between array, run and bitset covers many use cases!